 In a world of many appliance choices, below are guides to the appliances that have differentiated options.
 While of course, no kitchen would be complete without a can opener — I would say get a side can opener instead of top! ;), below are the more complex choices.

-Suggestion:: Don’t clutter up the kitchen with one-use appliances, ie griddle (only good for pancakes and sandwiches to easily flip and brown evenly), waffle maker, crepe maker, rice cooker (unless you use weekly), pasta maker, veggie mandolin slicer, food grinder, food processor, cookie cutters.
+Suggestion: Don’t clutter up the kitchen with one-use appliances unless you use them super often, e.g. griddle (only good for pancakes and sandwiches to easily flip and brown evenly), waffle maker, crepe maker, rice cooker, pasta maker, veggie mandolin slicer, food grinder, food processor, cookie cutters.

 Kitchen Cookware and Utensils